Absolutely convex sets of large Szlenk index: Introduction

 Operator ideals are denoted by script letters such as $\opideal$.
-Operator ideals of particular interest in the current paper are: \begin{itemize} \item $\compactop$, the {\it compact} operators; \item $\wcompactop$, the {\it weakly compact} operators; \item $\sepop$, the operators having separable range; \item $\sepop^\ast$, the operators whose adjoint has separable range; \item $\asplundop$, the {\it Asplund} operators (also known as the {\it decomposing} operators); and, \item $\szlenkop_\alpha$, the $\alpha$-Szlenk operators for a given ordinal $\alpha$. \end{itemize} All of the operator ideals in the list above are closed, and most of them are well known.
+Operator ideals of particular interest in the current paper are: \begin{itemize} \item $\compactop$, the \textit{compact} operators; \item $\wcompactop$, the \textit{weakly compact} operators; \item $\sepop$, the operators having separable range; \item $\sepop^\ast$, the operators whose adjoint has separable range; \item $\ssop$, the strictly singular operators; \item $\asplundop$, the \textit{Asplund} operators (also known as the \textit{decomposing} operators); and, \item $\szlenkop_\alpha$, the $\alpha$-Szlenk operators for a given ordinal $\alpha$. \end{itemize} All of the operator ideals in the list above are closed, and most of them are well known.
+An operator $T:X\longrightarrow Y$ is \emph{strictly singular} if for every infinite dimensional subspace $Z\subseteq X$ the restriction $T|_Z$ fails to be an isomorphic embedding of $Z$ into $Y$ (that is, if for every such $Z$ and every $\epsilon>0$ there exists $z\in Z$ such that $\Vert z\Vert =1$ and $\Vert Tz\Vert <\epsilon$).
 For a given ordinal $\alpha$, the class $\szlenkop_\alpha$ consists of all operators whose Szlenk index is an ordinal not exceeding $\omega^\alpha$.
-These classes were studied by the current author in \cite{Brookerc}, and important relationships between the operator ideals $\szlenkop_\alpha$ and other ideals in the list above shall be given in \S\ref{szlenksection} below.
-We note that $\sepop^\ast$ is a subclass of $\sepop$ \cite[Proposition~4.4.8]{Pietsch1980}.
+These classes have been studied in some detail by the current author\autocite{Brooker2012} and we note in particular that important relationships between the operator ideals $\szlenkop_\alpha$ and other ideals in the list above shall be given in \cref{szlenksection}.
+It is well known\autocite[See e.g.][Proposition~4.4.8]{Pietsch1980} that $\sepop^\ast$ is a subclass of $\sepop$.

+For infinite dimensional Banach spaces $X$ and $Z$ we say that $X$ is \emph{$Z$-saturated} if every infinite dimensional subspace of $X$ contains a further subspace that is isomorphic to $Z$.
+It is well known\autocite[See e.g.][Chapter~2]{Albiac2016} that for each $1\leq p<\infty$ the Banach space $\ell_p$ is $\ell_p$-saturated and that for distinct $p,q\in [1,\infty)$ neither of the spaces $\ell_p$ and $\ell_q$ is isomorphic to a subspace of the other.
+From this is follows readily that if $X$ is $\ell_p$-saturated and $Y$ is $\ell_q$-saturated for distinct $p,q\in [1,\infty)$ then every operator from $X$ to $Y$ is strictly singular (we shall use this fact later in the proof of \cref{otherclasses}).

 By $\ord$ we denote the class of all ordinals, so that by $\alpha\in\ord$ we mean that $\alpha$ is an ordinal.
 We write $cof(\alpha)$ for the cofinality of the ordinal $\alpha$.
 If $\alpha$ is a successor ordinal, we write $\alpha-1$ to mean the unique ordinal whose successor is $\alpha$.